-While the crust is baked, the filling is simply chilled in the fridge to harden.
+While the crust bakes, the filling is simply chilled in the fridge to harden.
 The nut-free crust on this pie is truly delicious.
 The trick to nailing it is to ensure the palm shortening is completely frozen before you begin working with it, and to work quickly so as not to warm it up too much before it bakes in the oven.

 For the Easy, Homemade, No-bake Pumpkin Pie Filling you’ll need: